Sign up to our mailing list to discover the future of beauty and wellness.

 Always keep your knees bent to prevent shocking the joints, and wherever possible avoid running on pavement or concrete surfaces.
 You’re better off training on a running track or on grass.

 Running is a primary cause of joint pain, but it is not the only cause of achy joints.
 As we age, our joints naturally start to turn on us.
 Likewise, other forms of exercise can put undue pressure on our bodies and upset our knees and hips.
-Supplementing with LYMA can help to reduce pain and inflammation in the joints, and can help to keep our bodies supple for longer.
+Especially since its latest formula upgrade adding the proven PEA protein Levagen®+ to our groundbreaking all-in-one formula, supplementing with LYMA can help to reduce pain and inflammation in the joints, and can help to keep our bodies supple for longer.
 So whether you are a runner or are just beginning to notice that your joints aren’t quite what they used to be, LYMA can help you to get back to feeling like yourself again.
 For more ideas on keeping your joints healthy and your body working for you rather than against you, check out our ultimate guide to running recovery .